-The Company exercised the co-development option in July 2019 and may elect to end its co-development by providing Takeda with written notice of termination.
+The Company exercised the co-development option in July 2019 and may elect to end its co-development by providing Takeda with written notice of termination of the co-development.
+In the event the Company elects to end the co-development, the Company will be subject to reduced payments and royalty rates as set forth more specifically in the Takeda Development and License Agreement.